-There was no difference between TightRailTM and Evolution® groups in regard to all-cause mortality at long-term follow-up in our study.
-To the best of our knowledge, our study is unique with its largest sample size of TightRailTM group in the literature in addition to long-term mortality outcomes of both device technology.
-Higher leukocyte count, lead burden, and lead dwell time were associated with a higher risk of procedural failure; and presence of heart failure, coagulopathy and chronic renal disease were associated with a higher risk of all-cause mortality in our study.
+There was no difference between TightRailTM and Evolution® groups regarding the all-cause mortality rate at long-term follow-up in our study.
+If the TightRailTM group was followed for the same duration as the Evolution® group, it is likely higher all-cause mortality would be seen in the TightRailTM population.
+Moreover, there was a significant separation of the survival curves of both groups with the log-rank test, which was thought to be due to a sicker population with more hypertension, diabetes mellitus, CAD, HFrEF, NYHA class II-IV, and lower LVEF of TightRailTM group compared to Evolution® group.
+To the best of our knowledge, our study is unique, with its largest sample size of the TightRailTM group in the literature, in addition to long-term mortality outcomes of both device technology.
+Higher leukocyte count, lead burden, and lead dwell time were associated with a higher risk of procedural failure, and presence of heart failure, coagulopathy, and chronic renal disease was associated with a higher risk of all-cause mortality in our study.
 In previous studies, it was observed that the lead burden associated with a 3.5 fold increased risk of any complication.
-Moreover, TLE for infection, and high CRP levels were found to be associated with all-cause mortality .
+Moreover, TLE for infection and high CRP levels were found to be associated with all-cause mortality .
 In a large-scale study with extracted 5521 leads that evaluated risk factors of procedural failure, major complications, and all-cause mortality, low platelet counts and higher INR levels (>1.2) were associated with major complications and 30-day death.
 Furthermore, heart failure and renal dysfunction increased the 30-day mortality by 1.3-8.5 and 4.8 fold, respectively.

 Our study results have important clinical implications.
-The TLE using either TightRailTM or Evolution® mechanical dilator sheaths can be performed with an excellent clinical/procedural success and acceptable complication rates.
-These findings suggest that these extraction tools require a learning curve and should be used by experienced operators with a cardiothoracic surgery team on standby to cope with any complication.
+The TLE using either $TightRail^{TM}$ or $Evolution^{\textcircled{\tiny B}}$ mechanical dilator sheaths can be performed with an excellent clinical/procedural success and acceptable complication rates.
+These findings suggest that these extraction tools should be used by experienced operators with a cardiothoracic surgery team on standby to cope with any complication.

 Our study results should be interpreted with some limitations.
-First, the study groups were non-randomized and the data was collected retrospectively in this cohort study.
-Second, the impact of learning curve on outcomes of Evolution® group which was available at first could not be ignored.
-Third, data for procedure and fluoroscopy time were not available for all participants.
-Fourth, second generation EvolutionR/L mechanical dilator sheath couldn't be used during the study period.
-At last, the availability of TLE devices mainly depends on the re-imbursement policy of our National Social Security System which limits the randomization.
+First, the study groups were non-randomized, and the data were collected retrospectively in this cohort study.
+Second, the impact of the learning curve on the outcomes of the Evolution® group, which was available at first, could not be ignored.
+Third, data for procedure and fluoroscopy time as markers of the case complexity were not available for all participants.
+Fourth, second-generation EvolutionR/L mechanical dilator sheath could not be used during the study period.
+At last, the availability of TLE devices mainly depends on the reimbursement policy of our National Social Security System, which limits the randomization.
+Thus, the study compared two non-contemporaneous periods where the different devices were available rather than a direct comparison.
 Furthermore, non-rotational dissection tools and laser sheath were not available in our country.

 In conclusion, our results showed that the TLE by using either TightRailTM or Evolution® hand-powered rotational mechanical dilator sheath systems was highly effective with acceptable safety results.
 However, rescue extraction tools and backup cardiothoracic surgery support should be available on site.
-The selection of TLE tool should be based on the operator preferance/experience, availability and re-imbursement of the devices.
+The selection of the TLE tool should be based on the operator preference/experience, availability, and reimbursement of the devices.
 Continued investigation is required to compare safety, success, and complication rates with other techniques.